Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Method

-\subsubsection{Domain transform stage}
+\subsection{Domain transform stage}

-Ultimately, the process integrates the retained low-frequency information with the optimized high-frequency components.
-This combined data is then transformed back to the projection domain via wavelet inversion, as detailed below:
+Finally, this process integrates the previously retained low-frequency information with the optimized high-frequency components.
+By fusing information across different frequency levels, a more comprehensive image representation is achieved.
+Subsequently, the combined data is mapped back to the projection domain through the inverse wavelet transform, as detailed below:

 Upon completion of the iteration, the final reconstructed image is generated by applying the Filtered Back Projection (FBP) algorithm for back projection.
 The expression for this process is as follows: